Wuziyi616/multi_part_assembly/README.md

 1. Go to `multi_part_assembly/utils/chamfer` and run `pip install -e .`
 2. Go to `multi_part_assembly/models/encoder/pointnet2/pointnet2_ops_lib` and run `pip install -e .`

+If you meet any errors, make sure your nvcc version is the same as the CUDA version that PyTorch is compiled for.
+You can get your nvcc version by `nvcc --version`

 Install this package: run `pip install -e .`

 ## Training

+Our config system is built upon [yacs](https://github.com/rbgirshick/yacs).
+In general, a `.py` file will serve as the base config of this model, which contains all the options you need for this model.
+Then, you will create several `.yml` files, each of which overwrites some of the configurations of the base file, where you can conduct different experiments based on it.

-To train a model, simply run `python script/train.py --cfg_file config/baseline/default.yml`.
+To train a model, simply run `python script/train.py --cfg_file multi_part_assembly/config/pn_transformer.py --yml_file config/baseline/pn_transformer.yml`.
 Optional arguments:

 - `--gpus`: setting training GPUs
 - `--weight`: loading pre-trained weights